 Major Hurricanes: winds of 111 mph or higher

-While over 40% of hurricanes hit Florida, several coastal states are at risk during hurricane season.
+While over 40% of hurricanes hit Florida, several coastal states are at risk not only during hurricane season 2022, but in any given year.
 Texas, Louisiana, North Carolina, South Carolina, Alabama, Georgia, New York, Mississippi, Virginia, Massachusetts, Connecticut, Delaware, and Rhode Island are among the most common states to experience hurricanes, and almost all of the hurricanes impacting Mississippi are severe.

 The USGS offers a six-part series highlighting hurricane science to keep communities safe.
 The weekly series has already launched and will end in early July.